SawneyX/Unity-TrafficSystem-DOTS/Assets/Scripts/Readme.md

 ## Unity TrafficSim Dots

-**Unity DOTS CitySim** is a performance-focused city builder prototype built with Unity's Data-Oriented Tech Stack (DOTS).
+**Unity TrafficSim Dots** is a performance-focused city builder prototype built with Unity's Data-Oriented Tech Stack (DOTS).
 This project showcases the use of the **Entity Component System (ECS)** for managing dynamic traffic systems, simulating cars navigating a grid of streets efficiently.

 The simulation is designed to demonstrate scalable systems suitable for large-scale environments, with an emphasis on clean architecture, modular design, and data-driven behavior.